0yuanqi-15/Android_PTVImproved/Readme.md

 # Improved Public Transport Victoria App (Android Version)

-## Project info
+## Project Information

-This is a Android version of PTV timetable lookup software.
-Data source and copyright are belong to Public Transport Victoria

-For iOS version check [here](https://github.com/DanistyWuKids/iOS_PTV_Improved)
+This is the Android version of the PTV timetable lookup software.
+The data source and copyright belong to Public Transport Victoria.
+For the iOS version, check [here](https://github.com/DanistyWuKids/iOS_PTV_Improved).

-## Application installation & requirements
+## Application Installation & Requirements

-Application is requiring Android 7.0.0 or higher to run the app.

-End user can download APK directly from [release](https://github.com/DanistyWuKids/Android_PTVImproved/releases/) tab.

-This application is implemented based on Java
+The application requires Android 7.0.0 or higher to run.
+End users can download the APK directly from the [release](https://github.com/DanistyWuKids/Android_PTVImproved/releases/) tab.
+This application is implemented in Java.

-## Basic Feature
+## Basic Features

- 1. Save your favorite routes, stops
+1. Save your favorite routes and stops.
- 2. Search any routes and stops as you preferred
+2. Search for any routes and stops as you prefer.
- 3. Select the stops to lookup timetable from map
+3. Select stops to look up timetables from the map.
- 4. Open PTV journey planner
+4. Open the PTV journey planner.
- 5. Show disruptions on networks
+5. Display disruptions on networks.
- 6. Show route path and timetable of specific service
+6. Show route paths and timetables for specific services.
- 7. Show your nearest stops based on your location
+7. Display your nearest stops based on your location.
- 8. Show your closet stops to a route
+8. Show the closest stops to a route.

-* At this stage, we are trail of using Bing maps to showing the interest so that it can be suitable for future development of worldwide map access and GTFS information implementation.
+* We are currently trialing the use of Bing Maps to display points of interest.
+This is intended to support future development for worldwide map access and GTFS information implementation.

+## Demo

+Check out the demo of the application [here](https://www.youtube.com/watch?v=6yDhzzaMiPI), recorded by @0yuanqi-15.